 If paying with a Visa, MasterCard, Discover or American Express GIFT CARD, retain this card (even if used in full) for 120 days after purchase in case of a refund.

 At times, we know circumstances arise that make paying for college a bit complicated.
 What if you need to withdraw?
 Can you get a refund?
 What if you’re still awaiting confirmation about financial aid?
-To address these questions and more, we have written several policies and guidelines to help.
+To address these questions and more, we have written several policies and guidelines.

 For credit students, payment should be made by the due date listed on your bill.
-Late fees will be charged if payment isn’t received by the due date and you could be dropped from classes due to nonpayment.
+Late fees will be charged if payment isn’t received by the due date and you could be dropped from classes because of nonpayment.
 (For noncredit students, payment is due at the time of course registration.)

-For those credit students on interest-free payment plans, the amount you put down and the timing / amount of additional payment depend on your situation.
+For those credit students on interest-free payment plans, the amount you put down and the timing/amount of additional payments depend on your situation.